saurabhsaindhane/LLM-Retrieval-Augmented-Generation-RAG-Content-Engine/README.md

-# Content Engine: Document Query Chatbot
+# Content Engine: Document Query Chatbot by Saurabh Saindhane

 This is a Streamlit application that functions as a chatbot to query documents stored in the `data` directory.